Heel fissures what is it

 - Consult a podiatrist: In severe cases, they can help you with professional treatments.

-Preventing Heel Cracks
+Preventing Heel Fissures

 Preventing heel fissures is often easier than treating them.